agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 1. If sample has not yet been centrifuged to remove cells, then centrifuge sample in 50-mL conical tube at 300*g in the Sorval Legend XTR centrifuge for 10 minutes at 4 degrees C.
     1. This is saved as Program 2 on the Sorval Legend XTR centrifuge
     2.  *Supernatant* after this step contains the exosomes.

 2. Using a serological pipet, remove the supernatant to approximately 2 cm above pellet.
 Use a pipetman to remove as much remaining supernatant as possible without disturbing the pellet.
 Transfer supernatant to ultracentrifuge tubes.
     1. Optional: Keep aliquot of supernatant for purification analysis if necessary.

-3. Balance ultracentrifuge tubes with cold PBS using a scale.
-    1. Fill tubes leaving only a few millimeters of empty space.
+3. Fill ultracentrifuge tubes with 12mL of supernatant, leaving only a few millimeters of empty space.
+    1. Balance tubes with cold PBS using a scale.
+    2. If there are an uneven number of filled tubes, fill a tube with ddH20 to balance the SW 41Ti (swing bucket) rotor.
-    2. SW 41Ti 14mL tubes (swing bucket) must be weighed to within 0.1 – 0.2 g of each other
+    3. SW 41Ti 13.5mL tubes must be weighed to within 0.1 – 0.2 g of each other.
-    3. The 94mL 45Ti tubes can be weighted to within 1g of each other.
+    4. The 94mL 45Ti tubes can be weighted to within 1g of each other.
 The weight is usually around 134g.

-4. Spin samples in ultracentrifuge, 16,500*g (14,500 RPM with 45 Ti) for 25 minutes at 4 degrees C. _Alternatively_, use SW 41 Ti (11,500 RPM) 44 minutes at 4 degrees C.
+4. Spin samples in ultracentrifuge, 16,500*g (14,500 RPM with 45 Ti) for 25 minutes at 4 degrees C. _Alternatively_, use SW 41Ti (11,500 RPM) for 44 minutes at 4 degrees C.
     1. This is saved as Program 4 on the Optima L-70k Ultracentrifuge
     2. This step is designed to remove most non-exosome microvesicles.
-    2.  *Supernatant* after this step contains the exosomes.
+    3.  *Supernatant* after this step contains the exosomes.

 5. Use serological pipet to remove supernatant from each tube, again being careful not to disturb the pellet.
+    1. Cut one of the tubes in half.
+Wash the other tubes in 70% ethanol and store in box labeled "Used tubes" for reuse.
+    2. Resuspend the pellet in the pre-cut tube with 40µL of 50mM HEPES.
-    1. Please save this pellet in a 1.5mL Cryovial
+    3. Save the pellet in a 1.5mL microcentrifuge tube (label: BL----, cell pellet, date).
-    2. Place in the box at -80C labeled "First Pellet" BALF ultracentrifugation
+    4. Store in the box at -80C labeled "First Run Pellet" BALF ultracentrifugation.

-6. Transfer supernatant to a 60 mL sterile syringe and filter through 0.22 micron cellulose acetate membrane filter.
+6. Transfer supernatant to a 60mL sterile syringe and filter through 0.22 micron cellulose acetate membrane filter.

-6. Transfer supernatant into new ultracentrifuge tubes (usually the swing bucket, SW, rotor can be used at this stage).
+7. Transfer supernatant into new ultracentrifuge tubes (usually the SW 41Ti rotor can be used at this stage).
 Be sure to lightly re-grease threads of buckets.
     1. Optional: Keep an aliquot of supernatant for purification analysis if desired.

-6. Balance tubes with cold PBS as in step 3.
+8. Balance tubes with cold PBS as in step 3.

-7. Spin in ultracentrifuge 118,000*g (39,000 RPM with 45 Ti) for 5 hours at 4 degrees C. _Alternatively_, use SW 41 Ti (31,000 RPM) for 6.5 hours at 4 degress C.
+9. Spin in ultracentrifuge 118,000*g (39,000 RPM with 45 Ti) for 5 hours at 4 degrees C. _Alternatively_, use SW 41 Ti (31,000 RPM) for 6.5 hours at 4 degress C.
     1. Requires a *delayed* start in the Ultracentrifuge, timed to complete the spin in the morning when processing can be immediately continued.
 The holding temperature should be set at 4 degrees C.
     2. The spun pellet cannot sit in the ultracentrifuge for long prior to continuing with processing.
     3.  *Pellet* after this step contains exosomes.

-7.	_Alternative:_ If not able to complete processing in the AM which is required by the overnight spin, then spin in ultracentrifuge 118,000*g (39,000 RPM with 45 Ti) for 1.5 hours at 4 degrees C. _Alternatively_, use SW 41 Ti (31,000 RPM) for 2 hours at 4 degress C.
+10.	_Alternative:_ If not able to complete processing in the AM which is required by the overnight spin, then spin in ultracentrifuge 118,000*g (39,000 RPM with 45 Ti) for 1.5 hours at 4 degrees C. _Alternatively_, use SW 41 Ti (31,000 RPM) for 2 hours at 4 degress C.
     1. This is saved as Program 2 on the Optima L-70k Ultracentrifuge
     2. This _shorter spin is highly discouraged_.
 Overnight, longer spin is much preferred due to increased yields
     3.  *Pellet* after this step contains exosomes

+11. Again, use a serological pipet to remove the supernatant from the samples into a 50-mL Falcon tube.
+Use a pipetman to remove as much supernatant from the pellet as possible.
+    1. Cut all the 13.5mL ultracentrifuge tubes in half
+    2. Resuspend the pellets in each tube in PBS (total volume should be ~200µL)
+    3. Save the pellet in a 1.5mL microcentrifuge tube (label: BL----, exosomes, date)
+    4. Store in the box at -80C labeled "Exosomes" BALF ultracentrifugation
+    5. Optional: If you want to conduct exosomal protein analysis, you can resuspend in lysis buffer (see BCA protocol).

+12. Save two 1.8mL aliquots of the supernatant in 2-mL cryovials (label: BL----, supernatant, date)
+    1. Store in the box at -80C labeled "Second Run Supernatant" BALF ultracentrifugation

 <!-- 8.
 Use a serological pipet to remove the supernatant from the -->
 <!--     samples.
 Use a pipetman to remove as much supernatant from the -->